madptr/SimplyCpp/README.md

 # SimplyCpp
-A repository of useful code snippets for c++ beginers.
-There are README files explaining each example and comments inside the code wherever necessary.
+A repository of useful code snippets for C++ beginners.
+There are README files explaining each example and comments inside the code if necessary.

 Though the concepts are general, the focus and description will be largely based on game/graphics programming.